happyputi/BDF-manual-en-new/source/guide/Gaussian-Basis-Sets.rst

 ------------------------------------------------

 Effective Core Potentials (ECPs) include Pseudopotentials (PP) and Model Core Potentials (MCP).
-In quantum chemistry calculations, PPs are fundamentally similar to those in plane-wave calculations but expressed in concise analytical form.
+In quantum chemistry calculations, PPs are fundamentally similar to those in plane-wave calculations but expressed in the analytical form.
 Most quantum chemistry software, including BDF, supports PPs, while fewer support MCPs.
 Therefore, the terms ECP and PP can be used interchangeably when unambiguous.

-Pseudopotential basis sets are used in conjunction with pseudopotentials, with basis functions describing only the atom's valence electrons.
+Pseudopotential basis sets are used in conjunction with pseudopotentials, with basis functions describing only the atom's semi-core and valence electrons.
 For systems involving heavy atoms, pseudopotential basis sets can be applied to these atoms while other atoms use standard non-relativistic all-electron basis sets.
 This approach significantly reduces computation time while effectively incorporating scalar relativistic effects.
 Basis sets like the Lan series, Stuttgart series, and cc-pVnZ-PP series belong to this category.
 For convenience, pseudopotential basis sets for lighter elements (before the 5th period) are essentially non-relativistic all-electron basis sets, such as the Def2 series.

 ## Scalar vs. Spin-Orbit Coupling Pseudopotentials